flix/book/src/interoperability.md

 - [Classes and Interfaces](./extending-classes-and-interfaces.md)

 > **Design Note:** The Flix type system does not support sub-typing.
-> Consequently, a sub-type is type incompatible with a
+> Consequently, a type is not compatible with its super-type.
-> super-type.
-> For example, `java.lang.String` is not compatible
+> For example, `java.lang.String` is incompatible
 > with `java.lang.Object`.
-> This limitation can be overcome by inserting [upcasts](./upcast.md).
+> Fortunately, this limitation can be overcome by using [upcasts](./upcast.md).